Transactions in Processes

 Keep in mind that Asynchronous Continuations can add transaction boundaries to other tasks as well.

-The transition from one such stable state to another stable state is always part of one transaction, meaning that it succeeds as a whole or is rolled back on any kind of exception occuring during its execution.
+The transition from one such stable state to another stable state is always part of a single transaction, meaning that it succeeds as a whole or is rolled back on any kind of exception occuring during its execution.
 This is illustrated in the following example:

 We see a segment of a BPMN process with a user task, a service task and a timer event.
 The timer event marks the next wait state.
 Completing the user task and validating the address is therefore part of the same unit of work, so it should succeed or fail atomically.
 That means that if the service task throws an exception we want to roll back the current transaction, so that the execution tracks back to the user task and the user task is still present in the database.
 This is also the default behavior of the process engine.

 In 1, an application or client thread completes the task.
 In that same thread the engine runtime is now executing the service task and advances until it reaches the wait state at the timer event (2).
 Then it returns the control to the caller (3) potentially committing the transaction (if it was started by the engine).